kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 #### AI Training Job as preemptor

-When scheduling an AI Traning Job, I want preemption to ensure that the whole Training Job can fit on to a cluster.
+When scheduling an AI Training Job, I want preemption to ensure that the whole Training Job can fit on to a cluster.
 I want to avoid partial preemptions for single pods from my training job if they cannot guarantee that the whole Job will become schedulable.